junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 > Cas meet Sam first time, diagnose him, mojo heal him.
 Sam start thank/appreciate angels too, asks Cas's initial mission
 >
 > Cas shares the original plan/his order: as soon as his wings recover enough, he'd go back report his experience and the city will be determined whether worth saving, if not then destroyed.
 Dean worry, Cas promise will save him and Sam, Dean still want to save everyone, Cas irritated a little, they argue slightly, raise voice, afraid of being found (already noticed by John actually), Dean rushes out unhappily, wants to prove to Cas people in Sodom can change/still be saved (want to say Sam is example but not strong enough)
+>
+> (initially Cas stays longer than necessary bc he wants to find more righteous men like Dean, he wants to save the city too, but after all this time, he gets his conclusion)

 <br>